igorbenic/wp-section-builder/README.md

 #TODO

+- Create a completed Get Started Guide with code examples
 - Create a better autoloading function to include all classes and subclasses
 - Add more flexibility to default meta box creation
 - Add a method to add more metaboxes